JMOriggi/AI-Minimax-Algorithm-for-Gomoku/README.md

-# Minimax AI Game Algorithm
+# AI Minimax Algorithm with apha-beta prunning for Gomoku Game

 Gomoku game AI player implementation using minimax adversarial algorithm.
 In this project I have implemented an AI player to play Gomoku strategically on a reduced board (10 x 10).